whatisnuclear/website/waste.md

 When a nucleus splits, most of the energy is released immediately and carried off by coolant to do useful work.
 However, energy continues to be released for thousands of years after the atom splits.
 This *afterglow heat* is what makes nuclear waste hazardous.
+Unlike most toxic waste, the fact that nuclear waste becomes less toxic with time is quite unique.

 <figure> <a href="/img/fission-energy.svg"><img
 src="/img/fission-energy.svg" alt="Fission energy bar graph showing afterglow heat"